ashwinravi1259/docs-test-fork/docs/security/backup-and-recover.md

 If the network needs to be restored:

-1. Each RP member validates their identities with a Lit node and produces decryption shares for the required root key shares.
+1. Node operators spin up a new node environment and input their Blinder and encrypted backup.
+The nodes start waiting for decryption shares from the Recovery Party members.
+2. Each Recovery Party member produces a decryption share for each root key share by combining the root key share's ciphertext with their own decryption key share.
+Then each Recovery Party member uploads the decryption shares they generated to the nodes.
+(Note that decryption shares are produced by and different from decryption key shares).
-2. Node operators spin up a new node environment and input their Blinder and encrypted backup, reaching out to each RP member for their share of the decryption key.
-The decryption key shares are combined above the threshold, combined with the Blinder, to fully decrypt the ciphertext backups.
-Recovery, therefore, requires participation of ⅔ of the Recovery Party, ⅔ of the node operators, and Lit Protocol to supply the encrypted backups.
+3. Each node receives such decryption shares from the Recovery Party members for each encrypted root key share that it holds.
+The decryption key shares a node received for a root key share are combined above the threshold, combined with the Blinder, to fully decrypt the ciphertext in the backups.
+Recovery, therefore, requires participation of ⅔ of the Recovery Party, ⅔ of the node operators, and ⅔ of the encrypted backups.
 3. With the decrypted root key shares in the new node environment, the network can be restored.